proxmox/proxmox-backup/docs/administration-guide.rst

-``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`Pruning <pruning>` and :ref:`garbage collection <garbage-collection>` can also be configured to run periodically based on a configured :term:`schedule` per datastore.
+``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`Pruning <pruning>` and :ref:`garbage collection <garbage-collection>` can also be configured to run periodically based on a configured schedule (see :ref:`calendar-events`) per datastore.

 Creating a Datastore
 ^^^^^^^^^^^^^^^^^^^^